Skip to main content

 Interactive Chat

-Launch annie with no arguments to enter the interactive TUI — a full-screen terminal chat showing the active project name in the banner, an animated thinking spinner, scrollable viewport, and markdown-rendered responses.
-Conversation context is maintained across the session, so you can ask follow-up questions naturally.
-Slash commands autocomplete as you type — start with / and press TAB to accept the suggestion.
+Launch annie with no arguments to enter the full-screen TUI: active project in the banner, animated thinking spinner, scrollable viewport, and markdown-rendered responses.
+Context is maintained across the session for natural follow-ups.
+Slash commands autocomplete: start with / and press TAB.

-Your last conversation ID is automatically saved when you exit.
-Pick up where you left off:
+Resume a previous conversation.
+Your last conversation ID is saved when you exit:

 # Resume the last conversation